Kawasaki Strong 2021

 Kawasaki Strong 2021 was a professional wrestling event promoted by CyberFight's DDT Pro-Wrestling (DDT).
 It took place on February 14, 2021, in Kawasaki, Japan, at the Culttz Kawasaki arena.
 The event aired live on Fighting TV Samurai and on DDT's streaming service Wrestle Universe.

+Eight matches were contested at the event.
+The main event saw Jun Akiyama defeat Tetsuya Endo to win the KO-D Openweight Championship.
+In another prominent match, Yuki Ueno successfully retained the DDT Universal Championship against Yukio Sakaguchi.

 Production

 Background

 Usually, DDT holds two major events each year, often in venues such as the Ryōgoku Kokugikan, the Nippon Budokan or the Ota City General Gymnasium.
 As a result of the COVID-19 pandemic in Japan and the rescheduled 2020 Summer Olympics, DDT had to consider new venues for their 2021 events and picked the Culttz Kawasaki arena located in Kawasaki, Kanagawa.